AdityasArsenal/Yoga_Trainer/README.md

     Epoch 4/5 - loss: 0.1329 - acc: 0.9781
     Epoch 5/5 - loss: 0.1037 - acc: 0.9887

+## Ux
+    * Project has a built in voice instructions.
+    * As it is dependent on the finetuned-mobilenetV2 model it can smoothly run on any phone.
+    * The camera can be set at a distance and the user can perform yoga with ease, while lestening to the instructions.

 ## Additional Requirements
     * You will be needing python 3.10.11 to run this repo.
     * All libraries version must be followed strictly.